ijeomalouisa/AMAZON-E-COMMERCE-SALES/README.md

 - Custom Columns
 - split columns.
 See below the other codes;

 <img width="858" alt="Excel Power query" src="https://github.com/user-attachments/assets/e39c8e85-e74d-4e2e-bb75-ded5babd9126" />

 In all, eight (8) columns were deleted because I didn't need it for the analysis and six (6) additional columns was created in addition to the important existing ones as it appears in the Amazon case study so as to tackled the two task questions simultenously.

-NEW TABLES ARE SHOWN THUS:
+NEW TABLES CREATED ARE SHOWN THUS:

 * Price Range Bucket
 * Discount Band